tjhickey724/MasteryLearningApp/doc/README.md

 The MLA has many features designed to simplify the creation and administration of personalized skill exams.
 We describe these features below.

 ### Creating a course
-Once you are on the white list, you can create an MGA course and an MLA course and link the two together.
+Once you are on the white list, you can create an MLA course (with grading in the app MLA1 or not MLA0).
-A course consists of a list of skills, and a list of problem sets (which is our name for the exams), and a list of the Teaching Assistants.
-It still requires the grading to be done on another app and the grades and roster uploaded to the associated MGA course as csv files.
+A course consists of a list of skills, and a list of exams, and a list of the Teaching Assistants.

 #### Creating the skill list
 For the MLA course you can import a list of skills from another course that you have access to